gradio-app/gradio-discord-bot/README.md

 1. In a channel, type `@GradioBot abidlabs/images`

-2. Then, type in some text *in quotation marks* that you'd like to convert into an image, such as `@GradioBot "an astronaut riding a horse"`.
+2. Then, type in some text *in quotation marks* that you'd like to convert into an image, such as `@GradioBot "a cartoon astronaut riding a horse"`.
 You should see an image file returned by `@GradioBot`:

 <p align="center">
 <img width="437" alt="image" src="https://user-images.githubusercontent.com/1778297/208525226-c61c6263-5e68-448f-ae9d-25602732285f.png">